TomSumner28/merchant-data/README.md

 The **Asset Creation** page lets you resize images for different publisher specifications.
 Drag and drop files or use the file picker for single or batch uploads, choose a preset size and download the resized results.
 Images are resampled with high-quality smoothing so the resized banners stay sharp and free from pixelation.
 All processing happens in the browser so you can quickly create banners in common dimensions.

 The **RPF Automation** page lets Account Managers manage Reward Programme Forms stored in the `rpf_forms` table.
-Use **Create New RPF** at the top of the page to start a blank form for a brand that doesn’t yet exist.
-Search by name or ID to edit an existing record.
-Within a form AMs can click **Add Row** to append table rows and edit any cell before hitting **Save** to insert or update the record.
+After searching you can click **Create New RPF** below the search bar to start a blank form for a brand that doesn’t yet exist.
+Within a form AMs can click **Add Row** under the table to append more lines and edit any cell before hitting **Save** to insert or update the record.
 Each save increments the version and records the user’s email.
 A **Download PDF** button exports a branded PDF including the TRC logo and official wording.

 ## Semantic Queries